 What are your contingency plans in the event that exams cannot go ahead?

-On 11 November, we confirmed that in the unlikely event that exams cannot go ahead, students will receive teacher-assessed grades instead.
-These grades would be based on a range of work – similar to what happened this summer.
+On 11 November, we confirmed that in the unlikely event that exams cannot go ahead, students will receive teacher assessed grades instead.
+These grades would be based on a range of work – similar to what happened last summer.

 It’s important to be clear, though, that this is very much a last resort in the unlikely event that the pandemic means that exams cannot go ahead.

 The plans follow a consultation we ran jointly with Ofqual earlier this autumn.